opensearch-project/reporting-cli/docs/examples/lambda_container_image.md

 2. Create a Lambda Function.
 Select previously created container image and architecture x86_64'.

-3. Update Lambda timeout to 5 min and memory size to 4096.
+3. Update Lambda timeout to 5 min and memory size to at least 1024MB.